eranbTAU/Closing-the-Reality/multiAgentEnv/README.md

 # MultiAgentEnv
 Provided a MGR cars simulation implementation as described in the paper and a MARL training code.
 ## simulator
-The simulator is a modified PettingZoo multi-agent environment.
+The simulator is a modified [PettingZoo MPE](https://www.pettingzoo.ml/mpe/) multi-agent environment.

 This is a parrallel settings env and the APIs are in GYM style.
 A forward synamics model should be trained and placed in *maenv/mpe/_mpe_utils/forward_models/car/models* and it's filename should be passed with the arguments as a parameter in *main.py*